roman-milk/roman-milk.github.io/pet-mommyslut.md

  Just then my cell buzzed.

  Crystal grabbed my phone and looked at the message.
 "Well speak of the devil."
-Report_Story #2